 When you invest with BNZ KiwiSaver, you are issued units in the Fund or Funds of your choice.
 These units have a unit price, which reflects the value of the assets of the Fund you are invested in.
-So when you make a withdrawal, the amount you receive will be calculated using the unit price of the Fund you are withdrawing from, less any fees, taxes, expenses and other deductions.
+So when you make a withdrawal, the amount you receive will be calculated using the unit price of the Fund you are withdrawing from, and adusted for any fees, taxes, expenses or other deductions applicable to your account.
 This unit price may go up or down between the date you submit your withdrawal request, the date on which it is approved or received, and the date on which the relevant units are actually redeemed.

-See Section 8 for how we calculate the unit price.
+( ) See Section 8 for how we calculate the unit price.